pmorelli92/Lightweight.NetCore.MVC/README.md

 # Lightweight NetCore MVC Template

-Net Core 1.1 MVC project with Bootstrap and JQuery, HTML, XML, CSS, JS minifiers, and profiles for multiple environments (dev, stg, prod)
+Net Core 2.0 MVC project with Bootstrap and JQuery, HTML, XML, CSS, JS minifiers, and profiles for multiple environments (dev, stg, prod).
+It also adds HTTPS support for Dev and Staging with dev's certificate.

 ## Suggested Repository Structure